kapil551/my-developer-portfolio/readme.md

 # My Developer Portfolio

-## Developer's resume the way it should be presented
+## This is my developer portfolio that I have made for applying to the jobs.

 #### Tech Used : Next Js, TypeScript, Tailwind, Framer Motion